|

 representation of fantasy forms.

-from life or from pictures, the second choice is to imagine
+life or from pictures, the second choice is to imagine the objects.

-the objects.
-Subject matter that can be observed will give us
+Subject matter that can be observed will give us the easiest and

-the easiest and clearest images to be copied because we can learn
+clearest images to be copied because we can learn about specific form

-imaginary subjects we can symbolize the objects that we draw and
+With fantasy or imaginary subjects we can symbolize the objects that

-produce our own version of reality.
-For example a horse or a dragon
+we draw and produce our own version of reality.
+For example a horse

-when not drawn from a real picture or model becomes a symbol of a
+or a dragon when not drawn from a real picture or model becomes a symbol

 SOME PICTURES TELL STORIES